duetosymmetry/qnm/README.md

 # Welcome to qnm
-Python implementation of Cook-Zalutskiy spectral approach to computing Kerr QNM frequencies.
+Python implementation of Cook-Zalutskiy spectral approach to computing Kerr quasinormal frequencies (QNMs).

-TODO basic info
+With this python package, you can compute the QNMs labeled by different (s,l,m,n), at a desired dimensionless spin parameter 0≤a<1.
+The angular sector is treated as a spectral decomposition of spin-weighted *spheroidal* harmonics into spin-weighted spherical harmonics.
+Therefore the spherical-spheroidal decomposition coefficients come for free when solving for ω and A.

+We have precomputed a large number of low-lying modes (s=-2 and s=-1, all l<8, all n<7).
+These can be automatically installed with a single function call, and interpolated for good initial guesses for root-finding at some value of a.

 ## Installation